“I keep finding myself disappointed in friends. At this point, I’m not sure if it’s them or me. So what do you do when friends let you down?”

 Feelings of disappointment and resentment pop up right away: “I’m always there for them… They can’t clear their plans this one time?”

-Upon closer examination, we may see that in the past, we put ourselves our needs to be there for this person, even when it wasn’t serving us.
+Upon closer examination, we may see that in the past, we put our needs aside to be there for this person, even when it wasn’t serving us.
 In those cases, we may find that expressing a need and setting a boundary may have been a better decision.

 For example, instead of putting our homework aside to talk to a friend, we may have chosen to say something like, “I’m in the middle of something right now.
 Can we talk in two hours?”